LucaConfa/bash-git/README.md

 # bash-git

-.git-prompt.sh in your home.
-Just rename the attached file to .git-prompt.sh and move it to ~/
+Copy .git-prompt.sh in your home.

-copy content of bashrc file into ~/.bashrc
+copy content of bashrc file into ~/.bashrc or ~/.bash_profile